mchlstr/portswigger-web-security-academy/05. Business logic vulnerabilities/01-lab-Excessive-trust-in-client-side-controls/01-lab.md

-# Excessive trust in client-side controls
+# Lab: Excessive trust in client-side controls

 ## Lab Description

 This lab **doesn't adequately validate user input**.
 You can exploit a logic flaw in its **purchasing workflow to buy items for an unintended price**.
 To solve the lab, buy a "Lightweight l33t leather jacket".